mayararysia/mayararysia/README.md

 > I am an enthusiast of STEM Education, Software Engineering, and Artificial Intelligence.
 I love to exchange knowledge and experiences.

-> I also like coffee, tea, plants, music, series, movies, the stock market and etc.
+> I also like flowers, music, series, movies, offee, tea, the stock marketc and etc.

  -  **Learning :** Angular :fire:
  -  **Skills :** Java, C, Python, JavaScript, SQL Databases, POO :gem: